 - There are no deadline extensions or make-up assignments/exams, except if you have a major emergency.
 You have to provide evidence in order to claim such an emergency and you have to inform the instructor as soon as possible.
-The following are examples for situations that do not qualify as emergencies: - I have an interview scheduled. - My other course has an exam. - o My other course has a major homework or project deadline. - We understand that some weeks are busier than others, but that's how things will be in your future job as well.
+The following are examples for situations that do not qualify as emergencies: - I have an interview scheduled. - My other course has an exam. - My other course has a major homework or project deadline. - We understand that some weeks are busier than others, but that's how things will be in your future job as well.
 By announcing deadlines well in advance, we give you the opportunity to plan and schedule your work accordingly.
-Make sure you start early so that you have the flexibility for dealing with unexpected issues. - Honor Code: All students must adhere to the Northeastern University honor code available on the Northeastern web site (see http://www.northeastern.edu/osccr/academicintegrity/index.html) and the graduate student handbook. - Please note that you are not allowed to share homework solutions with others, or copy anybody else's homework entirely or in parts.
+Make sure you start early so that you have the flexibility for dealing with unexpected issues. - Honor Code: All students must adhere to the Northeastern University honor code available on the Northeastern web site and the graduate student handbook. - Please note that you are not allowed to share homework solutions with others, or copy anybody else's homework entirely or in parts.
 We will check for originality during the grading process. - Violations will be reported to OSCCR.